Mirthinti/python-intern-projects-/README.md

 ## How to Use

-1. Clone this repository to your local machine.

-2. Make sure you have Python installed on your machine.

-3. Open a terminal or command prompt and navigate to the directory where the `secret_message.py` file is located.
+ Open a terminal or command prompt and navigate to the directory where the `secret_message.py` file is located.

-4. To encrypt a message, run the following command:
+ To encrypt a message, run the following command:
    ```
    python secret_message.py encrypt
    ```
    You will be prompted to enter the message you want to encrypt.

-5. To decrypt a message, run the following command:
+To decrypt a message, run the following command:
    ```
    python secret_message.py decrypt
    ```
    You will be prompted to enter the encrypted message you want to decrypt.

-6. Follow the on-screen instructions to encrypt or decrypt your secret messages.
+ Follow the on-screen instructions to encrypt or decrypt your secret messages.

 ## Encryption Algorithm